lizkovalchuk/Tutorials/React-Front-to-Back-Udemy/section-8-learning-redux/s8-p2-actions.md

 export default Contacts;
 ```

-The following steps show how we are going to get state from a reducer rather then the state of a component.
+The following steps show how we are going to get state from a reducer rather than the state of a component.

 1. Grab the `contact` array from `Contacts.js`'s state and move it to the initial state of your `contactReducer.js` file: